aws/aws-cdk/docs/src/examples.rst

             npm run build
             cdk synth

-        You should see a stack of about 300 lines, so we won't show it here.
+        You should see a stack of a couple hundred lines, so we won't show it here.
-        The stack should contain one default instance, two public subnets, and a security group.
+        The stack should contain one default instance, a private subnet and a public subnet for the three availability zones, and a security group.

         Deploy the stack.